Ford Escape: Middle East

 The fourth-generation Escape was launched in the GCC markets in 2021.
 It is powered by the 1.5-litre turbo petrol engine and it is offered in two grades, Ambiente and Trend.
 The Escape was discontinued in 2022 and was indirectly replaced by the Ford Territory.

 China and Taiwan

-In China, the fourth-generation Escape was sold alongside its predecessor, which was sold as the Kuga in China.
+In China, the fourth-generation Escape (锐际 (ruì jì)) was initially sold alongside its predecessor, which was sold as the Kuga in China.
 The Chinese market version features a restyled front fascia with a larger grille, and the blue oval logo being positioned in the center of the grille.
 However, the ST-line trim has the same design as European model.
 The Escape also comes with a localized entertainment system called Sync+ with a larger display.
-The same styling variant was also sold as the Ford Kuga in the Taiwanese market with the 1.5-liter engine models, while 2.0-liter engine models were sold with European style front grille.
+The same styling variant is sold as the Ford Kuga in the Taiwanese market with the 1.5-liter engine models, while 2.0-liter engine models were sold with European style front grille.